Goma Shio: Sesame Salt Seasoning Recipes and Uses

-For the unfamiliar, Furikake is a traditional Japanese rice seasoning consisting of dry mini flakes made from food materials, such as meat, seafood, seaweed, and eggs.
+For the unfamiliar, it is a traditional Japanese seasoning consisting of dry mini flakes/granules processed from ingredients such as meat, seafood, seaweed, and eggs.

-Furikake has a long history and today comes in many varieties, and what I introduce here “GomaShio (ごましお)” is among them.
+Furikake has a long history and today comes in many varieties, and what I introduce here “Goma Shio (ごましお)” is something like Furikake.

-Goma-Shio (ごましお: Sesame Salt)
+Goma Shio (ごましお: Sesame Salt)

-Hence, Goma Shio is a simple seasoning, but it is rich in the flavor of sesame and if you try it once, you will like it.
+Hence, Goma Shio is a simple seasoning/condiment, but it is rich in flavor, and if you try it once, you will like it.

 |Black sesame seeds||5 teaspoons|

-- Fry eggs with Gomashio
+- Fry eggs with Gomashio.

-- Sprinkle the sesame salt over vegetable salad
+- Sprinkle it over vegetable salad.

-- Eat Tempura with the sesame salt
+- Eat Tempura with the sesame salt.